Here is a question every coach should ask themselves:

 Keep your frustration hidden.

-And if you’re ever angry - genuinely angry - during youth football, then maybe it’s time to take a break from coaching.
+And if you are ever angry, genuinely angry, during youth football, then maybe it is time to take a break from coaching.

-That’s not a criticism.
-It’s a recognition that coaching young people requires emotional regulation that isn’t always easy.
-If you can’t provide it, the players suffer.
+That is not a criticism.
+It is a recognition that coaching young people requires emotional regulation that is not always easy.
+If you cannot provide it, the players suffer.

 Self-Awareness as Development